 Tourette’s and Tics

-Tourette’s syndrome is characterised by the development of tics that are persistent for over a year.
-Tics are involuntary movements or sounds that the child performs repetitively throughout the day.
-These tics become more prominent when the person is under pressure or excited.
-The person may describe an overwhelming urge to perform the tic.
+Tics become more prominent when the child is under pressure or excited.
+They may describe an overwhelming urge to perform the tic.
 This urge increases the more they suppress it.
-They feel they need to complete the tic, often several times, to get relief from that urge.
+They feel the need to complete the tic, often several times, to get relief from that urge.
 These feelings are called premonitory sensations.

 • Clearing throat